Chiff/Minimal-Rom-U8650/README.md

 ############################################

 Changelog v0.3.1:
-New - ADW Launcher
+New - ADW Launcher,
-New - SystemUI,apk
+New - SystemUI,apk,
 New - Settings.apk
-(but I will work on it more)
+(but I will work on it more),
 New - Apps for v0.3.1 - https://mega.co.nz/#!XgwXDACD!sxuC2mYoPkmH_G0pqeSA4MHtlH5E_PiQgxF1wYvpC7Q
-(those apps are for status bar bug,ability to crack TitnaiumBackup, etc) This version might be stable. now, there is just bug with statusbar
+(those apps are for status bar bug,ability to crack TitnaiumBackup, etc), This version might be stable.
+Now, there is just bug with statusbar.

 Link to v0.3.1:
 HERE - https://mega.co.nz/#!r1ojiJLT!tFJnrQNoBlDDVaAUud1qjgQtugEa90LX8dp9D92M8IA